- Salary

 The government allows taxpayers to carry forward the unused portion of their RRSP contribution limit indefinitely.
 As an example:

-* The 2022 contribution limit is based on a PGY1 salary income and the 2023 contribution limit is based on a PGY2 salary income plus the unused contribution limit from the previous year.
+* The 2024 contribution limit is based on a 2023 PGY1 salary income, and the 2025 contribution limit is based on a 2024 PGY2 salary income plus the unused contribution limit from the previous year.

 If you expect your income will increase in the near future, it may make sense to take a larger RRSP deduction later, during a year in which your tax rate is higher.
 Contact a tax consultant if you need assistance in this area or obtain the RRSPs and Other Registered Plans for Retirement guide (T4040).